 However, this little tiny pill would become a double-edged sword for me.
 While I got through my day-to-day relatively unscathed because of it, my slow and slippery slide into the realm of mental illness would be complicated by it.

 I have been fortunate to have lived the life i have.

-As fate would have it, the anticonvulsant I am on would prevent almost all attempts to help me moderate the symptoms of my mental health conditions; for the most part at least.
-How ironic, a medication that helps me to live was now hindering my healing.
+As fate would have it, the anticonvulsant I am on would prevent almost all attempts to help me moderate the symptoms of my mental-health conditions – for the most part at least.
+How ironic, that a medication that helps me to live was now hindering my healing.

 So then, what’s the moral of this chapter in my life?
 Well, firstly, I now know that if you persist and advocate for yourself, you will eventually get the help you need.
 Furthermore, I have come to learn that there are some committed, compassionate mental health professionals out there who only want to help and make a difference.

-So please, Don’t give up on yourself, the system our the professionals, for they may help you get to the end of another chapter.
+So please, don’t give up on yourself, the system or the professionals, for they may help you get to the end of another chapter.